Browse: Caminito

 Touristic Hotspot in La Boca

-However, although it is trendy to say such things, this small road and the immediate area around it do in fact have both an interesting history and the opportunity for taking some great photos, even if you have to push past several American and Japanese tourists to get the experience.
+One of Buenos Aires’ tourist hotspots, the colorful Caminito street in the barrio of La Boca has an unfortunate reputation for being commercial, touristy, tacky, tango-ey rubbish, labeled as such by locals and travel guides alike.
+However, this small road and the immediate area around it do in fact have an interesting history and offer the opportunity to take some great photos, even if you have to push past several tourists to get the experience.
+Give Caminito a chance!
+You might just like it…

 What does Caminito mean anyway?